Implications of inertial subrange scaling for stably stratified mixing: Theoretical background

 \subsubsection{Parametrisation}

-Dimensional analysis suggests that \eqref{eq:nsb_fluct_set} can be written in terms of at least four nondimensional parameters.
-The choice of these parameters is the subject of \citet{mater14} who demonstrate the advantages of choosing them to be a Reynolds number, a Froude number, a shear number, and a Prandtl number, but note that other parameters, such as a Richardson number, are often used.
-Their central argument is that turbulence is central to HSST and so it is important for the turbulence length or time scale to be explicit in all the groups except for the Prandtl number.
-We do not repeat their argument here.
-Rather we wish to interpret the dynamics in terms of the dynamic range available for various aspects of the flow, and so consider parametrisation in terms of the ratios of length scales.
+Dimensional analysis suggests that \eqref{eq:nsb_fluct_set} can be described in terms of at least four nondimensional parameters.
+As we wish to interpret the dynamics in terms of the dynamic range available for various aspects of the flow, we consider parametrisation in terms of the ratios of length scales.